rgscherf/csc-412-group5/Main.md

      - [[Design and Methods of Debiasing for DSS#Cognitive Bias, Decision Styles, and Risk Attitudes in decision making and DSS|Cognitive Bias, Decision Styles, and Risk Attitudes in decision making and DSS]]
      - [[Design and Methods of Debiasing for DSS#Augmented human mind case of reasoning|Augmented human mind: case of reasoning]]

+## References
+DOI links are provided in each article header.
+We also provide a more thorough [[References]] section for your convenience.